 Benchmark is a Miniaturization Leader in Medical Technologies

 Benchmark used this set of challenges as a blueprint for our next generation medical design, engineering, and manufacturing offering.
-Benchmark Lark Technology is a global leader in circuit miniaturization, using a proprietary semi-additive manufacturing process to fabricate ultra-high-density circuits in boards of 10+ layers known as 3-dimensional heterogeneous integrated circuits.
-Lark has a unique capability to make these circuits with several types of substrates including liquid crystal polymer, which many medical device manufacturers see as an excellent material due to its flexibility and near-hermetic properties.
+Benchmark Lark Technology is a global leader in miniaturized circuit design, including design for liquid crystal polymer, which many medical device manufacturers see as an excellent material due to its flexibility and near-hermetic properties.
 Our experienced medical product design and manufacturing teams are able to incorporate this technology into new designs or work with customers to reduce the size or improve the form factor of existing designs.
 No other design and manufacturing partner has Benchmark’s depth of experience working with medical technologies, our proven track record for FDA regulated products, and breakthrough miniaturization technologies.

 Benchmark’s medical technology team can now use our miniaturization technology to design the electronics around your medical device as opposed to having to design your product around the electronics.